World War II in the Slovene Lands: End of war and aftermath

+Approximately 8% of the Slovene population died.
+The small Jewish community, mostly in the Prekmurje region, was destroyed in 1944 in the holocaust of Hungarian Jews.

 Croatian occupation of Slovenian territories

 After the Invasion of Yugoslavia Slovene lands were divided between Nazi Germany, Italy and Hungary.
 Some smaller parts were also occupied by Independent State of Croatia.
 In 1941, five Slovenian settlements came under Croatian rule: Bregansko selo (today it is called Slovenska vas), Nova vas pri Bregani (today Nova vas pri Mokricah), Jesenice na Dolenjskem, Obrežje and Čedem.
 It was a territory of approximately 20 square kilometers in which around 800 inhabitants lived at the time.
 Slovenian children from the occupied villages had to go to the Croatian school in Lug pri Bregani.
 Immediately after the start of the partisan resistance in 1942, the Ustaše authorities began to carry out mass arrests among the population.
 In doing so, they had a particularly rough time with the Slovenian population.
 On September 14, 1942, the Croatian Ustaše killed all the men from the Slovenian Planina in revenge, and burned the village.
 The Croats mobilized Slovene boys and men into the Croatian Home Guard", among the Ustaše, or sent them to the German army.
 In order to avoid conscription into the Ustasha army, men and boys chose to hide or join the partisans.
 Towards the end of the war, the Croatian occupied territories were occupied by the Partisans and were immediately rejoined to Slovenia.